• ZoieLogic Dance Theatre

 • YouTube

-as a response to COVID lockdown, we held four special events for people to share movement in a shared moment
+As a response to COVID lockdown, we held four special events for people to share movement in a shared moment

 The Grid Experience was an exciting project exploring movement and shared spaces.
 We created The Grid Experience in response to people experiencing a physical and social disconnect as a result of the lockdown.